Massadio Haïdara: Lens

-In July 2018, after his contract with Newcastle United expired, Haïdara signed on a free transfer for French club RC Lens of the Ligue 2, the second-tier French league.
+In July 2018, after his contract with Newcastle United expired, Haïdara signed on a free transfer for French club Lens of the Ligue 2, the second-tier French league.

+Brest

+On 30 August 2024, Haïdara signed for Ligue 1 club Brest for no transfer fee.

+Kocaelispor

+On 3 July 2025, he signed for Turkish club Kocaelispor.

 International career

 Haïdara has represented France at U21 level.
-On 9 November 2018, he was called up to Mali national football team.
+On 9 November 2018, he was called up to the Mali senior national team.
 He made his debut for Mali on 26 March 2019 in a friendly against Senegal, as a starter.

+In June 2019, Haidara was named in the list of 23 Malian players selected to participate in the 2019 Africa Cup of Nations.

+Expected at 2023 Africa Cup of Nations, he injured himself in the morning of the announcement of the list of players selected for the competition by coach Eric Chelle and was therefore absent from it.